 The management of the company and the execution of the company's strategy are subject to a number of financial risks.
-The Directors have identified the need to manage the company's material financial risks, including liquidity, credit, exchange rate risk, interest rate risks, inflation rate risks, and the use of derivative and non-derivative financial instruments.
+The Directors have identified the need to manage the company's material financial risks, including liquidity and credit risk.
+These risks are managed by Cadent Gas Limited's (a fellow Group company) Treasury function ('Treasury') for the company and fellow Group subsidiaries.

-The company acts as a conduit for finance raised and any related derivative transactions between the market and its immediate subsidiary company, and amounts raised or entered into are usually passed on to its immediate subsidiary on identical terms.
-The company's exposures are limited to the credit risk on the intercompany loans (as disclosed below and in note 9).
+The company acts as a holding company.
+Debt finance passes through the company from its immediate parent Quadgas HoldCo Limited to its immediate subsidiary Quadgas MidCo Limited on identical terms.
+The company's exposures are limited to the credit risk on the intercompany loans (as disclosed below and in note 8).